On the Sato-Tate conjecture for non-generic abelian surfaces: Introduction

 In this paper we wish to investigate what can be said about the Sato-Tate conjecture for abelian surfaces using current potential automorphy theorems.
 Roughly speaking there are three cases.
 First, there is the so-called generic case when ${\rm End}_{\overline{\mathbb{Q}}}(A)=\mathbb{Z}$.
 In this case we are not able to prove anything because of current restrictions on potential automorphy theorems to Galois representations that are regular.
 Second, we have the cases when $H_{et}^{1}(A,\overline{\mathbb{Q}}_{\ell})$ is potentially abelian where one may prove the conjecture completely, using class field theory.
-The remaining cases are those that are potentially of ${\rm GL}_{2}$-type but not potentially abelian; here we may prove the conjecture under the restriction that a certain extension of $F$ is totally real.
+The remaining cases may be loosely described as those are those that are potentially of ${\rm GL}_{2}$-type (see Definition \ref{gl2def} for our slightly non-standard definition of ${\rm GL}_{2}$-type) but not potentially abelian; here we may prove the conjecture under the restriction that a certain (at most quadratic) extension of $F$ is totally real.
 Unsurprisingly, the situation and required assumptions mirror that of the elliptic curve case.
 The proofs are somewhat more delicate due to the more complicated structure of $ST_{A}$ but otherwise follow the general strategy as in \cite{HSBT}.
 The results we prove may be summarized loosely as follows: \begin{thm} Let $A/F$ be an abelian surface.

 1) (Propositions \ref{prop: B[C_1]}, \ref{prop: B[C_2]}, \ref{prop: E[C_n]}, \ref{prop: E[R]} and \ref{prop: E[D_n]}) If $A$ is of type $\textbf{B}$, $\textbf{C}$ or $\textbf{E}$ and a certain at most quadratic extension of $F$ is totally real, then the Sato-Tate conjecture holds for $A$.